quiltdata/quilt/docs/technical-reference.md

 > you can use the same subnets for "Private subnets (services)" as "Private intra
 > subnets (no Internet)" at the cost of a weaker security posture.

-In both cases You may optionally provide your own VPC CIDR block with a /16 prefix if the default block of 10.0.0.0/16 conflicts with shared or peered VPC services.
+You may optionally provide your own VPC CIDR block with a /16 prefix if the default block of 10.0.0.0/16 conflicts with shared or peered VPC services.